forestdb/forestdb.org/models/PLU-2019-projects.md

 viz.density(generateStatePrior(speakerParams["bodybuilder"]))
 ~~~~

-These results match intuitions: children experience with weights is mostly with very light to light weights, while adults have more experience with heavier weights, and bodybuilders have experience with very heavy weights.
+These results match intuitions: children's experience with weights is mostly with very light to light weights, while adults have more experience with heavier weights, and bodybuilders have experience with very heavy weights.
-After we've seen the experience (or the listener's prior) for each of the speakers, let's see how would the listener interpret the adjective "heavy" after hearing it from each one of the speakers.
+After we've seen the experience (or the listener's prior) for each of the speakers, let's see how the listener would interpret the adjective "heavy" after hearing it from each one of the speakers.

 ~~~~
 // helper function